magento/devdocs/src/safe-upgrade-tool/run.md

 ### Memory limitations

 The SUT uses memory on your Magento instance to run — even if you installed the SUT on a different machine.
-If you are running a system with large third-party modules and files, the SUT requires a high amount of RAM.
+If you are running a system with large third-party modules and files, the SUT requires a high amount of RAM, for example at least 2GB RAM.

 ### Executing the tool